 K&H Manufacturing Thermo-Kitty Cafe Heated Food & Water Bowl

-- Thermostatically controlled to...
+- AUTOMATIC: Thermostatically controlled...

 Will go great with the heated beds or house and will stop the food and water from freezing if left outside in colder climates like Ohio winter.